 In recent years, we’ve heard a lot about the ill effects of prolonged sitting.
-Articles, blog posts and TV news segments all point to rising pains and diseases thanks to sedentary lifestyles.
+Articles, blog posts and TV news segments all point to rising pains and diseases thanks to sedentary lifestyles at home (or at school).
 Sitting for a long time every day promotes imbalances in muscular length and strength.
 The question for personal trainers and movement-based professionals is how to help correct these imbalances.

 It’s important to observe the pelvic region because it connects the upper and lower body.
 As we walk, our pelvis moves forward and back, rotating and tilting as our legs swing with every step.
 The shoulders and arms swing opposite the legs.
 This counter-rotation makes the lower back and hips crucial to the integrity of the body overall.
 If the pelvic region muscles get out of sync, a chain of events ensues that can eventually lead to injury.

 Prolonged sitting produces a pattern of over- and underactive muscles in both the front and the back of the hip region.
 “Crossed” refers to the crossing pattern of the overactive muscles (and possibly tight and shortened) with the countercrossing of the underactive (and possibly lengthened and weak) muscles.

 This general statement explains potential contributions to this postural characteristic.
 You’ll need to do additional assessments to specifically determine what’s causing an individual client’s posture problems.